LearnWithCSA/LearnTerraForm/Azure.md

 # Terraform on Azure samples

-# Authentication
  Terraform has multiple ways to authenticate with azure.
+Top 3 scenarios is as follows.

+ - Authentication using Service Principal
+ - Authentication using Az Client
+ - Authentication using Managed Idendity

+## Authentication using Service Principal
  In most cases a service principle will be required in azure to use with Terraform.
 Lets create it using **PowerShell**.

 Please save the secret returned by the below secret as it is available to get only when you craete it.